Introducing Savage Godfrey Gallery

 We’re proud to announce the completion of seven resin sculptures by Gianna Stewart for Boston Children’s Hospital.
 The sculpture’s are installed at the reception desks on each the seven patient floors of the hospital’s new Hale Building.

-Pairing each sculpture with the floor’s design themes of harbor, transportation, lake, mountain, forest, space and nest, Stewart creates unique visual experiences for patients and visitors to the floors.
 Each sculpture is composed of 24 layers of resin, fimo clay, glitter, color pigment and natural elements.
 The sculptures, which took a year to conceptualize and fabricate, will be on display for the public when the building opens later this summer.

 Amundi US Project Wins IFMA Award